Sunday, September 15, 2024

 Alice Morris is buried in the same grave as 62 year old Sarah McTavish, who died August 5, 1923 at the Alfred Hospital.
 Sarah had been born in Collingwood in 1860 to Edward and Catherine Smith, who had married in Sydney in 1853; Catherine’s maiden name was Hanna, sometimes listed as Hannah.
 Catherine was 16 at the time of the marriage and Edward was nineteen.
 Their other children were John (1855), Rosehannah (1857), Catherine (1864), Thomas (1865), Elizabeth (1866) and Joseph (1868).
 The last two children were born in Warrnambool and the others in Melbourne.
 (25)

 Sarah married William McTavish on October 4, 1883 at the office of the marriage registrar in Drummond Street, Carlton.
 William was a 29 year old ships steward, and had been born in Hamilton in Scotland, the son of William and Helen (nee Maitland) McTavish.
 Sarah was a 22 year old domestic servant.
-The marriage certificate lists Sarah’s father as a baker; Edward Smith died in 1886.
+Edward Smith, Sarah’s father, was a baker and he died in 1886.
 (26)

 On February 12, 1891, Sarah’s mother died in tragic circumstances in Collingwood as The Argus reported -